EmmanuelEngineer/DeepGraphHeadPoseCNN/Readme.md

 This file will test every neural network and build a report.
 ## ReportAnalyzer
-Using the report will generate graphs based on the split and metric type.
+Using the reports will generate graphs based on the split and metric type.